 Back Panel and Waistband

 The back panel is made of Airspeed ventilated trampoline mesh.
 No sweat-soaking foam straps.
 That said, even if there has been progress on this side, I don’t think that a brand will one day be able to do something really efficient… or else I sweat too much while hiking, which is very likely.

 In short, after a few tens of minutes of effort, my back was soaked.
 Despite the weight, the backpack turns out to be comfortable.
 However, it took me some time to find the right setting.

-The waistband was too tight, the straps too loose, inconvenient stitch in the upper back (before adjusting the height of the panel), I feared the worst before optimizing the position!
+The waistband was too tight, the straps too loose, and there was an inconvenient stitch in the upper back (before adjusting the height of the panel), I feared the worst before optimizing the position!
 Try and adjust the bag before setting off on your adventure.
-Basic advice that I haven't applied to myself, so no worries on the comfort side.
-A positive point if you plan to go on a mop for several months over hill and dale.
+Basic advice that I haven’t applied to myself, so no worries on the comfort side.
+A positive point if you plan to go on a mop for several months over Hill and Dale.

 On Travel Side